zenml-io/zenml/docs/book/guides/low-level-api/chapter-7.md

 * A metadata store: To store metadata like parameters and artifact URIs
 * An artifact store: To store interim data step output.
 * An orchestrator: A service that actually kicks off and runs each step of the pipeline.
-* An optional container registry: To store docker images that are created to run your pipeline.
+* An optional container registry: To store Docker images that are created to run your pipeline.

 When you did `zenml init` at the start of this guide, a default `local_stack` was created with local version of all of these.
 In order to see the stack you can check it out in the command line: